DavidWells/markdown-magic/README.md

 # Markdown Magic [![npm-version][npm-badge]][npm-link]

-✨ Add a little magic to your markdown ✨
+✨ Add a little magic to your markdown! ✨

 ## About